tomgeorge/eca/docs/protocol.md

     arguments: string[];

     /**
-     * the result of the MCP tool call.
+     * the result of the tool call.
      */
     outputs: [{
         /*